milmoul/Derek-Back/README.md

 First we need to check you have the correct node version

-Now lets clone the repo, go to the folder you want the app to run and open a terminal in that folder
+Now lets clone the repo, go to the folder where you want the app folder to be and open a terminal in that folder

     git clone https://gitlab.paris-digital-lab.com/mokoloco/derek-back.git

-Now install the dependencies

-    npm install
+    cd derek-back

 Now there are two ways to run the app, localy for dev purposes or on a remote server on heroku for production